Text mining software helps businesses analyze text data about their brand, whether social media conversations, online reviews, emails, and more.

-If you’re an experienced coder, you can do quite a lot with open-source tools like Keatext, KNIME, and Refinitiv.
-However, building your text mining software is a complex process and you’ll need a team of data scientists and developers, which means you’ll also need high capital expenditure.
+If you’re an experienced coder, you might decide to build text analysis software using open-source tools like Keatext, KNIME, and Refinitiv.
+However, you’ll need a team of data scientists and developers, as well as robust infrastructure, which means you’ll also need high capital expenditure.

-SaaS text mining software is more useful for companies that don’t want to spend months building infrastructure from scratch or incur huge upfront costs on hiring staff and the infrastructure itself.
+SaaS text mining software is more useful for companies that don’t want to spend months building tools from scratch or incur huge upfront costs on hiring staff and the infrastructure itself.

-Read on for a text analytics software comparison of the best tools on the market.
+Read on for a comparison of the best text mining solutions on the market.

 The 8 best online text mining tools to analyze text like a pro: